kunalbhat/replyall-scraper/README.md

 end
 ```

+The caveat with scraping of course is that this is only reliable as long as the markup of the page being scraped isn't altered significantly.

+-

 ##### Heroku Scheduler

 [Heroku Scheduler](https://elements.heroku.com/addons/scheduler) runs the Rake task below every hour.
 If the app notices a new Freddie is available, an email notification will be sent.